Danny Reagan: Biography

-On the job for 15 years (as of season 1), Danny took a leave of absence from the New York City Police Department to serve two tours in the Iraq War as a Marine.
-(He had enlisted and served in the Marines shortly after high school and prior to joining the NYPD, and either stayed in the Marine Corps Reserve and was activated, or volunteered to reenlist at the start of the war.)
+On the job since autumn 1995, Danny took a leave of absence from the New York City Police Department to serve two tours in the Iraq War as a Marine.
+(He had enlisted and served in the Marines sometime after high school and prior to joining the NYPD, and either stayed in the Marine Corps Reserve and was activated, or volunteered to reenlist at the start of the war.)
 Danny saw combat in Fallujah, and was the only member of his platoon to come home alive (resulting in some post-traumatic stress).
 During his time in the Marines, Danny was decorated for heroism.

 He is old-school; his hotheadedness and harsh methods of detective work sometimes get him in trouble, which his father worries about.
 When asked if his son "crosses the line" and violates procedure from time to time, Frank answered, "I think he walks on the line".
+In a Season 9 conversation with his brother Jamie, who is often referred to as a "boy scout" and considered a future police commissioner, Danny acknowledges that he probably won't advance as far on the job as Jamie, who has become a sergeant, due to his temperament.
 Danny is hard on other policemen and detectives when he feels they are unprofessional or not doing their duty to its utmost.
-He is currently assigned to the Detective Squad of the 54th Precinct, and partnered with Detective Maria Baez.
+Having been a Detective since his promotion to Detective 3rd Grade in spring 1999 after three-and-a-half years on the force, he is currently assigned to the Detective Squad of the 54th Precinct, and partnered with Detective Maria Baez.
 In "Most Wanted", it is mentioned that he leads the Manhattan South Detective Borough in both collars and complaints.
-In "Love Stories", he and Baez are awarded the NYPD Medal for Valor for their actions in "Partners".
+In "Love Stories", he and Baez are awarded the NYPD Medal for Valor for their actions in "Partners"; at dinner immediately afterwards, he gives his Medal to Frank, giving Frank long-overdue recognition for an incident that occurred on March 9, 1988, in which an off-duty Frank, then a Detective assigned to the 21st Precinct, singlehandedly apprehended a bank robber who had murdered a teller and wounded 3 other people at the scene, but was never rewarded with the Medal for Valor or a commendation bar for his actions by Henry (the Commissioner at the time), who wanted to avoid favoritism.

 As a detective with the NYPD, Danny carries a Kahr K9 in 9×19mm as his duty weapon, and drives a Dodge Charger on duty, which replaced his previous Chevrolet Impala 9C1.
 He also owns a Glock 19 in 9×19mm, and previously used a Smith & Wesson 5946 in 9×19mm.
 Danny drove a Jeep XJ Cherokee as his personal/family vehicle from Season 1 to Season 5, whilst Linda drove a rather troublesome 2001 Kia Sedona/Carnival; this vehicle was replaced when Henry lost his driver's license and gave Linda his car.
 In Season 6, Danny's Cherokee was replaced by a fourth-generation Ford Explorer.